benbranyon/slsc-archive/wp-content/plugins/filebird/readme.txt

 You’re done.
 Enjoy.

 == Frequently Asked Questions ==
+= I learn from other WordPress blogs and review articles that FileBird is free for up to 10 folders, but... = Yes, 10-folder Free Tier was included in FileBird from its initial release until FileBird Lite version 4.4.
+In early 2021, we were requested by WordPress Review Team to change those terms of use.
+As a result, now you can [create unlimited folders](https://ninjateam.org/filebird-lite-important-notice/) in FileBird free version.

 = Do all of my previously uploaded files remain the same after I first install this plugin? = Yes, you can find all uploads in the **All Files** folder.